 Google was at the forefront of the perks movement, and now offers dozens of perks to their employees.
 It's easy to assume that they cost Google tons of money, but in fact many are free.
 As Laszlo Bock, SVP of People Operations at Google, wrote in his book, Work Rules:

 You may be thinking, "I don't have 50,000+ employees to use as leverage.
 I can't do this," but you'd be wrong.
 As Bock has found, you only need 50 to 100 employees involved to start getting significant volume discounts.

 Every perk Google has offered has a benefit, and most have very little cost to them (except for their free food, and their shuttle buses).
 Here's a list Bock provided in his book to give you some ideas you can try with your company:

-Your company probably isn’t going to have a list as comprehensive as Google’s perks.
+Your company probably isn't going to have a list as comprehensive as Google's perks.
 Instead, consider how one or two that cost little or no money can impact your people in a very a positive way.
-Small efforts can have a big impact.
+Small efforts can have a big impact on morale and motivation.

 If perks aren't your style, there's still many other options you can try.
 Whether you have a budget to work with or not, there's some great things you can do to motivate them.

 Appreciate them for less than $10

 The person who first remarked, "it's the thought that counts" must have been a manager.
 Your actions are what resonate most with your team.

 What are you telling your team with how you turn your thoughts into actions?